What is Fibre?

 Is it okay for my child to have fibre?

 There is no need for babies, toddlers, or young children to completely avoid fibre in their diets.
-Babies get the majority of their fibre from consuming fruits & veg and carbohydrates, however, parents need to be mindful that children under the age of 2 years old don’t need any additional extra sources of fibre (e.g. flaxseeds) at this age.
+Little ones get the majority of their fibre from consuming fruits, veg and carbohydrates.
+Whilst it can be tempting to boost meals with additional fibre sources, such as flaxseeds, it’s important to be mindful that children under age 2 don’t need additional sources of fibre at this age.

-Whilst fibre is a key element of your child’s diet, it’s important to note that due to having much smaller stomachs, too much fibre can fill up little tummies quickly, meaning food and nutrient intake from other sources may be reduced which can lead to deficiencies.
+Whilst fibre is a key element of your child’s diet, it’s important to note that due to having much smaller stomachs, too much fibre can fill up little tummies quickly.
+When their tummies fill up too quickly, it can mean your little one doesn’t try as wide a variety of foods, which is an important aspect of their palate and oral health development.
+It can also mean food and nutrient intake from other sources may be reduced which can lead to deficiencies.

 How much fibre does your child need?

-In general, people in the UK aren’t getting enough fibre and need to increase their intakes.
 For children aged 2 to 5 years old the NHS recommends that at least 15g of fibre is consumed each day.
-Encouraging young children to eat foods which are a source of fibre helps to ensure better digestion, avoid constipation, as well as to help reduce their risk of developing type 2 diabetes, bowel cancer, and heart disease later in life.
-There are currently no recommendations for fibre intakes in children under the age of two years old, but this still remains an important part of your baby’s diet.
+Encouraging young children to eat foods which are a source of fibre helps to ensure better digestion, avoid constipation, and could set them up for better health outcomes later in life.
+There are currently no recommendations which indicate how many grams of fibre children under the age of 2 should consume in their diets.
+Fibre remains an important part of building a balanced plate for little ones, so it’s important to focus on providing them with a variety of fruit, vegetables and carbohydrates alongside meals.

 What foods contain fibre?